Twelve-step program

-Twelve-step programs are international mutual aid programs supporting recovery from substance addictions, behavioral addictions and compulsions.
+Twelve-step programs are mutual aid programs supporting recovery from substance addictions, behavioral addictions and compulsions.
 Developed in the 1930s, the first twelve-step program, Alcoholics Anonymous (AA), founded by Bill Wilson and Bob Smith, aided its membership to overcome alcoholism.
 Since that time dozens of other organizations have been derived from AA's approach to address problems as varied as drug addiction, compulsive gambling, sex, and overeating.
 All twelve-step programs utilize a version of AA's suggested twelve steps first published in the 1939 book Alcoholics Anonymous: The Story of How More Than One Hundred Men Have Recovered from Alcoholism.

 As summarized by the American Psychological Association (APA), the process involves the following: